News & Events

 Several news organizations recently called on Center Chair James Robinson in May, 2014, to discuss the implications of new health care cost-control plans being planned for the Affordable Care Act:

-First up was Bloomberg Businessweek, which quoted Dr. Robinson on "reference pricing," a cost-control strategy that the California health and retirement benefits agency CalPERS pioneered.
+First up was Bloomberg Businessweek(link is external), which quoted Dr. Robinson on "reference pricing," a cost-control strategy that the California health and retirement benefits agency CalPERS pioneered.
 He studied the CalPERS experiment and found that many patients shifted to lower-cost hospitals, saving money, while expensive hospitals responded by cutting their prices.
 Although insurers don’t appear to be using reference pricing on the new health exchanges, Professor Robinson believes it’s only a matter of time before they do.
-The AP story also appeared in Yahoo Finance(link is external), Boston.com(link is external), and The Salt Lake Tribune.
+The AP story also appeared in Yahoo Finance(link is external), Boston.com(link is external), and The Salt Lake Tribune(link is external).

 Next was a visit to "30 Rock" [the fabled CNBC headquarters at 30 Rockefeller Plaza in New York City], where Dr. Robinson provided on-air comments on the proposed caps on medical coverage for the Nightly Business Report program.
 You can watch the segment online(link is external) at the NBR website.

-Tim Brown has also been awarded a very competitive new grant entitled,“The Impact of Reference Pricing on High Cost Medical Procedures” from the Agency for Healthcare Research and Quality, which extends the pilot work published in Health Affairs on the impact of reference pricing on knee and hip replacement surgery.
+Tim Brown has also been awarded a very competitive new grant entitled,“The Impact of Reference Pricing on High Cost Medical Procedures” from the Agency for Healthcare Research and Quality(link is external), which extends the pilot work published in Health Affairs on the impact of reference pricing on knee and hip replacement surgery.
 This research will extend the examination of the reference pricing program implemented by the California Public Employees’ Retirement System (CalPERS) to colonoscopies, cataract surgery, and arthroscopic surgery.
 Center Chair James Robinson is Co-Investigator on this project.